FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 - Local Time Zone: Choose your local time zone from the list.

-The Admin Console Setup page appears, displaying a countdown timer and a wait message.
+- The Admin Console Setup page appears, displaying a timer and a wait message.

 Sign in when the Admin Console Sign In page appears.
 Your user name is the email address you specified when you created the instance.

-You are prompted to accept the End User License Agreement for FileMaker Cloud.
+You are prompted to accept the End User License Agreement for FileMaker Cloud for AWS.
 Click Agree and Continue.

-Note:When you delete your FileMaker Cloud instance, you are still subscribed to FileMaker Cloud in AWS.
-(You cancel your software subscription via your AWS account.)
+Note:When you delete your FileMaker Cloud for AWS instance, your subscription is not canceled in AWS.
+(You need to cancel your software subscription via your AWS account.)

-In the FileMaker Cloud Opt-in Registration page, enter your information and click Submit.
+In the FileMaker Cloud for AWS Opt-in Registration page, enter your information and click Submit.
 Or, click I will do this later at the bottom of the page.

-If you choose to register later, go to the Opt-in Registration area in Subscription > Subscription Center to complete registration.
+If you choose to register later, in Admin Console, go to the Opt-in Registration area in Subscription > Subscription Center to complete registration.

-- For information on using FileMaker Cloud Admin Console, see FileMaker Cloud Help.
+- For information on using Admin Console, see FileMaker Cloud for AWS Help.

 - Once the stack creation is complete, charges for your instance begin accruing on AWS.